-The methods to be utilized consist of both direct assessment (student portfolio reviews, see Appendix C1) and indirect assessment (exit evaluations, see Appendix C2).
+1. Direct assessment using student portfolio reviews.
 Portfolio reviews will be conducted for all graduating M.A. students, and will consist of an evaluation of the M.A.
-Thesis or comprehensive examination essays written by the student.
-Five major assessment criteria have been identified and each will be assigned a numerical score on a scale from 0 (lowest) to 4 (highest).
-The exit evaluations will be distributed to M.A. students at the time of their oral examination or thesis defense.
+Thesis, Creative Project, or comprehensive examination essays written by the student.
+Five major assessment criteria have been identified and each will be assigned a numerical score on a scale from 0 (lowest) to 4 (highest) (see Appendix C1).

+2. Indirect assessment through exit evaluations The exit evaluations will be distributed to M.A. students at the time of their oral examination or Creative Project/Thesis defense (see Appendix C2).

-e.
-Individuals Responsible for Assessment Activities
+E. Individuals Responsible for Assessment Activities